GerritCodeReview/gerrit-load-tests/README.md

 example deployment yaml: `./kubernetes/load-tester/load-tester.*.yaml`.
 To install the Kubernetes setup, adjust the configuration in the yaml-files.

-- Configure the Gerrit user data in `./kubernetes/load-tester/load-tester.secret.yaml`.
+- Configure the Gerrit user data and add certificates for HTTPS-connections in `./kubernetes/load-tester/load-tester.secret.yaml`.
   The values have to be base64-encoded.
 - Adjust the configuration file in `./kubernetes/load-tester/load-tester.configmap.yaml`.
   The config-file structure is the same as described above.